 Kalahari acacia-baikiaea woodlands

-Semi-arid Kalahari acacia-baikiaea woodland stretches across the center of southern Africa, from northern Namibia through Botswana and just into the Tuli Block of South Africa.
-Surface water is scarce here, and droughts occur approximately once every seven years.
-As a result, the human population is relatively low, especially on the sandveld that covers most of the ecoregion.
-This woodland supports a rich and diverse fauna, including a variety of ungulates and a number of threatened large mammals such as White Rhinoceros (Ceratotherium simum), Black Rhinoceros (Diceros bicornis), African Painted Hunting Dog (Lycaon pictus), and African Elephant (Loxodonta africana).
-However, human populations are increasing and the growing cattle industry has far-reaching adverse effects on the environment and wildlife.
-The migrations of large herbivores which previously took place in the ecoregion are now hindered by veterinary control fences, resulting in mass wildlife die-offs in times of drought.
+Semi-arid Kalahari acacia-baikiaea woodlands stretches across the center of southern Africa, from northern Namibia through Botswana and slightly into the Tuli Block of South Africa.
+Surface water is scarce, and droughts occur approximately once every seven years.
+Therefore, the human population is relatively low, particularly on the sandveld that covers most of the ecoregion.
+This Kalahari woodland supports a rich and diverse fauna, including a variety of ungulates and a number of threatened large mammalian taxa such as White Rhinoceros (Ceratotherium simum), Black Rhinoceros (Diceros bicornis), Painted Hunting Dog (Lycaon pictus), and African Elephant (Loxodonta africana).
+However, human populations are increasing, and the burgeoning cattle industry has far-reaching adverse effects on the natural environment and wildlife.
+The migrations of large herbivores which previously occurred in the ecoregion are now hindered by veterinary control fences, resulting in mass wildlife die-offs in times of drought.

 Location and general description